bernardo-cs/projecto-grs/README.md

 >
 > 8. Router with firewall on the entrance of the company

 ## Notes ##

 > This project was implemented using netkit, all machines (ruters/switches/pcs)
 > are running linux with proper configurations.
 >
+> The network topology is present in the file "Network Topology.pdf", in the root folder.
+> The network topology is not up to date with latest version present at github, but is better than nothing...
+>
 > Booting this project will initialize something like 20~30 vms so you will need
-> be patiente :P in order to see something work :P
+> be patiente :P
 >
-> This project was part of a network management course from Tech Lisbon or IST
+> This project was part of  Infra-Structures and Network Management course, at Technical Univercity of Lisbon

+## Need a boost with NetKit?  ##
+> A lot of begginer friendly examples about how to use netkit, can be found [here](http://wiki.netkit.org/index.php/Labs_Official)